-- United States Mexico-Canada Agreement a.k.a.
-North American Free Trade Agreement ADVOCATE for increased inspections for food safety compliance, pesticide residue and phytosanitary standards; Create a mechanism to account for the true disparity in labor costs between the US and Mexico which enables them to be a low cost producer; Establish and promptly enforce reasonable floor prices which account for true cost of production; Import quotas in order to limit the amount of product available to avoid flooding the market; Only allow loads that have a true buyer at a set price.
-No "open" loads, which flood the markets; There also needs to be further investigation and action on the illegal drug trade's influence in and use of produce shipments to mask illegal drug shipments; and Rescind the allowance of Mexican trucks to move into the US without inspection for phytosanitary standards, illegal drugs, food safety and issues of national security at the point of entry. - Farm Bill ADVOCATE for a future bill that seeks continued funding for the Agricultural Conservation Easement Program Agricultural Land Easements (ACEP-ALE) but also includes minor changes to the conservation program that are to its detriment.
-The requested changes to any future Farm Bill would be the removal of the Adjusted Gross Income (AGI) limitation applicability for the ACEP-ALE program; removal of the ALE plan requirement from the minimum deed terms; revision of the requirement for ALE plans; and increased funding for the program.
-Funding from the ACEP-ALE is vital to the success of Miami-Dade County's Purchase of Development Rights farmland preservation program. - Laurel Wilt Disease ADVOCATE for continued funding for the mitigation and eradication, prevention and treatment of Laurel Wilt Disease. - Agriculture Relief ADVOCATE for funding, programs, legislation and assistance to increase viability of our local agricultural industry and mitigate any effects of invasive pests, diseases, freezes, flooding, windstorm and other potential damages to our said industry.
+• United States Mexico-Canada Agreement a.k.a.
+North American Free Trade Agreement - OPPOSE The current version of the USMCA agreement without protections for Florida farmers.
+Strongly urge the inclusion of seasonal anti-dumping protections as initially promised by the Trump Administration, which were removed during negotiations.
+Also seek increased inspections for food safety compliance, pesticide residue and phytosanitary standards; Create a mechanism to account for the true disparity in labor costs between the US and Mexico which enables them to be a low cost producer; Establish and promptly enforce reasonable floor prices which account for true cost of production; Import quotas in order to limit the amount of product available to avoid flooding the market; Only allow loads that have a true buyer at a set price.
+No "open" loads, which flood the markets; There also needs to be further investigation and action on the illegal drug trade's influence in and use of produce shipments to mask illegal drug shipments; and Rescind the allowance of Mexican trucks to move into the US without inspection for phytosanitary standards, illegal drugs, food safety and issues of national security at the point of entry.

+- Defending Domestic Produce Production Act of 2019 S. 16/H.R.
+101 ADVOCATE for the passage of Senate Bill S. 16, which protects domestic produce production through mechanisms that were promised but left out of the USMCA.
+This bill provides the ability to address the dumping of produce on the market in a fairer way based on seasonal production, instead of the current annual nationwide calculation. - Laurel Wilt Disease ADVOCATE for continued funding for the mitigation and eradication, prevention and treatment of Laurel Wilt Disease.
+Include Laurel Wilt Disease as a covered cause of loss under the tree insurance policy and the Tree Assistance Program. - Agriculture Relief ADVOCATE for funding, programs, legislation and assistance to increase viability of our local agricultural industry and mitigate any effects of invasive pests, diseases, freezes, flooding, windstorm and other potential damages to our said industry.